Why did Japan attack Pearl Harbor in 1941?

 However, the aggressive nature of Japanese expansion during the 1930s, especially its brutal actions during the Second Sino-Japanese War led to America enforcing a trade embargo on Japan in 1941.

-This embargo cut off the crucial resources that Japan needed to continue its war efforts, especially on oil and gasoline.
+This embargo cut off the crucial resources that Japan needed to continue its war efforts, especially oil and gasoline.

 However, these resources could be accessed from various south-east Asian countries, if Japan could successfully invade and control them.